-- 1. Access points onto U.S. Highway 101 shall be kept to a minimum to reduce the potential for accidents.
-New subdivisions or larger developments shall use common frontage roads, and lots shall be designed so as not to front or have access onto the highway. - Amended 83-17, dated September 30, 1983. - Amended 84-9, dated May 23, 1984. - 2.
-Streets in new developments shall be designed to minimize disturbance of the land by following contour lines and avoiding cut-and-fill construction techniques. - 3.
-Unnecessary rights-of-way should be used as greenbelts, walking trails or bike paths where appropriate. - 4.
-A buffer of existing or planted vegetation should be left between all developments and U.S. Highway 101 to reduce the effects of traffic on residences and to maintain the scenic character of the highway. - Improvements of U.S. Highway 101 in the Arch Cape area which involve a major action shall be reviewed by the CAC to insure it is compatible with the community.
+- Access points onto US Highway 101 shall be kept to a minimum to reduce the potential for accidents.
+New subdivisions or larger developments shall use common frontage roads, and lots shall be designed so as not to front or have access onto the highway. - 2.
+Streets in new developments shall be designed to minimize disturbance of the land by following contour lines and avoiding cut-and-fill construction techniques.

+- 3. Unnecessary rights-of-way should be used as greenbelts, walking trails or bike paths where appropriate. - 4.
+A buffer of existing or planted vegetation should be left between all developments and US Highway 101 to reduce the effects of traffic on residences and to maintain the scenic character of the highway. - 5.
+"Improvements of US Highway 101 in the Arch Cape area which involve a major action shall be reviewed by the CAC to insure it is compatible with the community."

 Major action as defined by the Oregon Action Plan: an action involving substantial planning, time, expenditures or environmental impact. - 6.
-The County and State should continue in maintaining the visual clearance to oncoming traffic on U.S. 101. - 7.
+The County and State should continue in maintaining the visual clearance to oncoming traffic on US 101. - 7.
 Not only is it necessary for the County to adopt road standards which provide for economical and proper maintenance, but standards which consider the particular areas and the desires of the local citizens.
 To that end this plan encourages road standards which are suited to the character of development in the area.
-These roads generally are narrow, containing several ends, and serving few permanent users. - 8.
-The County shall support the Clatsop County Senior Bus System for senior citizens and the handicapped.
+These roads generally are narrow, containing several dead ends, and serving few permanent users. - The County shall support the Clatsop County Senior Bus System for senior citizens and the handicapped.

-1. At the time County roads in Arch Cape are improved, speed controls such as speed limits or caution signs should be examined.
+At the time County roads in Arch Cape are improved, speed controls such as speed limits or caution signs should be examined.